surajsahani/HeliBoard-AI/README.md

-# HeliBoard
+# Oscar AI Keyboard
-HeliBoard is a privacy-conscious and customizable open-source keyboard, based on AOSP / OpenBoard.
+Based out of HeliBoard is a privacy-conscious and customizable open-source keyboard, based on AOSP / OpenBoard.
 Does not use internet permission, and thus is 100% offline.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/helium314.keyboard/)